prit-hvi/osi-can-groupc/README.md

 The secong activity which is High fidelity Design Principles and Exploration This is our second activity where we explored high fidelity prototypes and designed a fully intercative model using figma.
 More inormation can be gotten by clicking on activity 2

-The third activity which is WordPress Website Design In-Progress Customer Check-in
+The third activity which is WordPress Website Design In-Progress Customer Check-in This is our third activity where we presented our wordpress design to our customers and collected reviews on the design we implemented.